SAP-samples/teched2022-IN261/exercises/ex5/README.md

 ![Pic 1](/./images/IN261-ex5-1.png)

-2. In the All Services screen click on the TechEd Las Vegas Tile (US West)
+2. In the All Services screen click on the TechEd Las Vegas Tile (US)

 3. Click in Manage